msranade/ToDoMVC-Ember/README.md

 ToDoMVC-Ember
 =============

-ToDo Application Built with Ember.js
+ToDo Application created as a part of "Ember.js Getting Started" tutorial.